Chakana: Historical evidence

 The Andean cross (Chakana) is one of the oldest symbols in the Andes.
 The oldest complete Chakana was found at an approximately 4,000-year-old temple complex in Huaral by a team of archaeologists led by archaeologist Pieter Van Dalen.
 It appears as a prominent element of the decoration of the Tello Obelisk, a decorated monolithic pillar discovered by Peruvian archaeologist Julio C. Tello at the Chavín culture site of Chavín de Huántar.
 Construction of Chavín de Huántar began around 1200 BCE and the site continued in use to about 400 BCE.
 The exact date of the Tello Obelisk is not known, but based on its style it probably dates to the middle of this range, around 800 BCE.
-The form of the Andean cross may be replicated in the Akapana, a large terraced platform mound with a central reservoir built at the site of Tiahuanaco by people of the Tiwanaku culture near Lake Titicaca, Bolivia and dating to about AD 400.
+The form of the Andean cross may be replicated in the Akapana, a large terraced platform mound with a central reservoir built at the site of Tiahuanaco by people of the Tiwanaku culture near Lake Titicaca, Bolivia, and dating to about AD 400.
 Tiwanaku was the center of the Tiwanaku Empire, which thrived in the southern Andes from about 400 to 1000 CE.

 The mestizo historian Garcilaso de la Vega, el Ynga, reports about a holy cross of white and red marble or jasper, which was venerated in 16th-century Cusco.

-The Incas began to venerate the holy cross, after they heard how Pedro de Candia had miraculously defied a lion and a tiger holding a cross.
-When the Spaniards captured the city, they transferred the cross to sacristy of the newly built cathedral, where De la Vega saw it in 1560.
+The Incas began to venerate the holy cross after they heard how Pedro de Candia had miraculously defied a lion and a tiger holding a cross.
+When the Spaniards captured the city, they transferred the cross to the sacristy of the newly built cathedral, where de la Vega saw it in 1560.
 He was surprised that the clergy had not decorated it with gold or gems.
 Ongoing stories about indigenous crosses contributed to the idea of a 'natural' religion that would have prepared the Indians for their inevitable conversion to Christianity.